tayganr/lakehouse/modules/module02b.md

 <div align="right"><a href="#module-02b---incremental-load-fact">↥ back to top</a></div>

 ## 5. Data flow (Lookup - lookupDimCustomer)

+The lookup transformation references data from a secondary stream, where there is a match, the step will append columns with the columns from the primary stream.
+In this step, we will lookup customer records from `activeCustomers` and append matched records with the orders data `rawOrders`.

 1. Click the **[+]** icon to the right of `rawOrders`, under **Multiple inputs/outputs** select **Lookup**